noiseprotocol/noise_spec/noise.md

  * Renamed "Authentication" and "Confidentiality" security properties to "Source" and "Destination" to avoid confusion.

- * Added a new identity-hiding property, and changed identity-hiding property 3 to discuss an identity equality-check attack.
+ * **[SECURITY]** Added a new identity-hiding property, and changed identity-hiding property 3 to discuss an identity equality-check attack.

  * Replaced "fallback patterns" concept with Bob-initiated pattern notation.